pfazzi/rust_arkitect/README.md

 [2024-12-30T12:17:08Z ERROR rust_arkitect::dsl] 🟥 Rule crate::utils may not depend on any modules violated: forbidden dependencies to [crate::infrastructure::redis::*] in file:///users/random/projects/acme_project/src/utils/refill.rs
 ```

-## Project Status

-This project is now functional and serves as a proof of concept to showcase the core idea.

-## Feedback
+# Feedback

-Rust Arkitect is an early Proof of Concept, and your feedback is invaluable to its growth.
+Rust Arkitect is a new library, and your feedback is invaluable to its growth.
 If you have ideas, suggestions, or would like to contribute, open an issue or submit a pull request.